nfgenes/merkleme_api/README.md

 In order to generate the correct proof, you need to pass the correct JSON data to the endpoint:
 <ul>
-  <li>"whitelist": IPFS Link to List of data, e.g. the original "whitelist" of users' wallet addresses
+  <li>"whitelist": IPFS link to list of data, e.g. the original "whitelist" of users' wallet addresses.
+This was provided to you by the MerkleMe client when you submitted your data.
-  <li>"leafToVerify": Leaf, e.g. the wallet address of the user to be verified
+  <li>"leafToVerify": Leaf, e.g. the wallet address of the user to be verified.
+This is the currently connected user's wallet address
 </ul>

 ENDPOINT: https://merklemeapi.vincanger.repl.co/verify/proof